gwinnem/vue-responsive-grid-layout/vitepress-docs/guide/coverage.md

   prop — previously an entire untested clamp path — is covered.
 - **RTL + an in-progress resize.** `GridItem.vue`'s own live-resize
   positioning (`createStyle()`'s `renderRtl.value` branch while
-  `isResizing.value` is true) needs a real pointer-driven resize gesture while mirrored — there's no end-to-end RTL coverage at all currently, and this specific combination isn't reachable via a simple prop change the way most other RTL behavior is tested.
-The most significant single remaining gap, flagged rather than forced.
+  `isResizing.value` is true) now has a real, verified e2e test — see `e2e/drag-and-resize.spec.ts`'s "RTL: the live visual during an in-progress resize..." test, confirmed to genuinely fail without the fix (not just pass coincidentally) before being added.
+That closes the actual behavioral gap this bullet used to describe — there's no longer zero end-to-end RTL coverage.
+What may still remain, distinct from e2e coverage: Vitest's own statement/branch coverage percentage above is collected purely from the unit/component suite (jsdom), not from Playwright — no dedicated component-level test was added alongside the e2e one, so this exact branch may still show as uncovered in the Vitest report specifically, even though the behavior itself is now verified by a real browser test.
+Left unclaimed rather than assumed, since regenerating the coverage report to check directly wasn't possible this pass.

 Several real gaps were closed during the most recent pass, previously listed here as open — three GridLayout-level cascade handlers